 Transfers to and from the airport are included in most of the packages.
-Depending on the tour the meeting point is whether Kajaani, Kuusamo or Oulu airport, all operated from Helsinki by Finnair and Oulu also by Norwegian.
-Please check the joining point for the trip and transfer schedule in the tour description.
-Please notice that we organize only one airport transfer for each group on arrival and departure.
+The meeting point is usually Kuusamo airport, in some few cases Oulu airport.
+Both Kuusamo and Oulu are operated from Helsinki by Finnair.
+Please check the joining point for the trip and transfer schedule from us.
+Please notice that we organize single-timed group transfers on arrival and departure.

-The excellent network of long-distance express bus services between the larger towns in Finland offer the easy way to travel.
+The good network of long-distance express bus services between the larger towns in Finland offer the easy way to travel.
 More information about the bus connections at Matkahuolto.

 See the map of our operation area here.